Here we'll show you how to make a delicious and creamy broccoli soup that is tasty and nourishing without cheddar or cream.

 Salt and pepper

-In the meantime, peel the potato and cut it into ½ inch (1.3 cm) cubes.
-Next, chop the broccoli into equally sized pieces, including the stem and leaves.
+In the meantime, rinse and chop the broccoli into pieces, including the stem and leaves.

 Cook the veggies on medium heat for two minutes.
 Stir often.